marenz2569/2025-sapphire-rapids-ee/measurements/avx-frequency-license-bands/README.md

 1 | Same registers as used in ICX or SKX | `cpu/umask=0x18,event=0x28,name=LIC1`
 2 | Same registers as used in ICX or SKX | `cpu/umask=0x20,event=0x28,name=LIC2`
 3 | Infered register location | `cpu/umask=0x40,event=0x28,name=LIC3`

+## Solution

+P0n and P1 can be read from the CPU with the `intel-speed-select` tool.